elegant-scipy/elegant-scipy/markdown/ch6.markdown

 (i, j) is in G. We can then use linear algebra techniques to study this matrix, with often striking results.

+The degree of a node is the number of edges touching it.
+For example, if a node is connected to five other nodes in a graph, its degree is 5.
+(Sometimes we will differentiate between out-degree and in-degree, when edges have a "from" and "to".)

-The *Laplacian* matrix of a graph is defined as the *degree matrix*, $D$, which contains the degree of each node along the diagonal and 0 everywhere else, minus the adjacency matrix $A$:
+The *Laplacian* matrix of a graph (just "the Laplacian" for short) is defined as the *degree matrix*, $D$, which contains the degree of each node along the diagonal and zero everywhere else, minus the adjacency matrix $A$:

 $$